yosi09/InsightCodeingChallange/README.md

 19:00:00 - 20:00:00;
 20:00:00 - 21:00:00;

-The packages i used are:
+I used to following standard packages in Python:

 Python version 3.5.3 (v3.5.3:1880cb95a742, Jan 16 2017, 16:02:32) [MSC v.1900 64 bit (AMD64)]